Hasanuddin Mohd Yunus

-Hasanuddin bin Mohd Yunus (Jawi: حسن الدين بن محمد يونس; born 5 December 1964) is a Malaysian politician who served as the Member of Parliament (MP) for Hulu Langat from May 2018 to November 2022.
-He is also Vice-President of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) opposition coalition and was a member of the Malaysian Islamic Party (PAS), then component party of the Barisan Alternatif (BA) and Pakatan Rakyat (PR) opposition coalitions.
+Hasanuddin bin Mohd Yunus (Jawi: حسن الدين بن محمد يونس; born 5 December 1964) is a Malaysian politician who has served as Chairman of the Yayasan Dakwah Islamiah Malaysia (YADIM) from May 2023 until May 2025.
+He served as the Member of Parliament (MP) for Hulu Langat from May 2018 to November 2022.
+He was also Member of the Board of Directors of the Global Conference of Parliamentarians Against Corruption (GOPAC) from December 2019 to December 2021 and Vice Chairman of the Southeast Asian Parliamentarians Against Corruption (SEAPAC).
+He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition and previously a member of the Malaysian Islamic Party (PAS), then component party of the Barisan Alternatif (BA) and Pakatan Rakyat (PR) opposition coalitions.
+He was also the Vice President of AMANAH.

 Hasanuddin had previously contested for the Johor State Legislative Assembly seat of Rengit in 1999, 2004 and 2008 general elections under the Malaysian Islamic Party's (PAS) ticket but lost all the contests to the then-ruling Barisan Nasional (BN) coalition.
-He did not participate in 2013 general elections.
+He did not participate in the 2013 general elections.

 Hasanuddin eventually won the Hulu Langat parliamentary seat in Selangor as a candidate of AMANAH in the 2018 general elections.
+Hasanuddin did not participate in the 2022 general elections.